-At the end of September, the contract regulating wages, sick leave, and other policies between Barnard and the union that represents over 200 employees of the college—including public safety, dining services, and housekeeping—expired.
+At the end of September, the contract regulating wages, sick leave, and other policies between Barnard and the union that represents over 200 employees of the college—including Public Safety officers, dining service workers, and facilities staff—expired.

 Alleging that Barnard has continually violated the contract and frequently delayed hearings to address violations, the Transport Workers Union Local 264 declined Barnard’s offer to extend the contract until November.
 Amid ongoing negotiations between Barnard and TWU, no contract currently exists.